rodeloescueta/attio-api/memory-bank/progress.md

 - Fixed data type compatibility issues between Zoho and Attio
 - Successfully synchronized all 85 production plans from Zoho to Attio
 - Created comprehensive documentation for Zoho-Attio integration
+- Added /process-plan endpoint with Bearer token authentication and detailed request logging

 ## Current Focus

-The current focus is on automating the synchronization process and moving forward with the Braintree integration:
+The current focus is on implementing the plan processing workflow and preparing for Braintree integration:

+1. Testing and refining the /process-plan endpoint
+2. Documenting the plan processing workflow
+3. Preparing for Braintree integration by collecting necessary plan data
-1. Setting up a cron job or scheduled task for automatic synchronization
+4. Setting up a cron job or scheduled task for automatic synchronization
-2. Adding update logic for existing plans (not just creation)
+5. Adding update logic for existing plans (not just creation)
-3. Implementing incremental synchronization to improve efficiency
+6. Implementing incremental synchronization to improve efficiency
-4. Starting work on the Braintree payment links integration
+7. Starting work on the Braintree payment links integration
-5. Creating the subscription creation flow
+8. Creating the subscription creation flow

 ## Blockers